OnyxStudios/Fabric-Essentials/README.md

 **Gamemode:**

-    /gmc or /gm1 or /gm c- Creative gamemode
-    /gms or /gm0 or /gm s- Survival gamemode
-    /gma or /gm2 /gm a - Adventure gamemode
-    /gmsp or /gm3 /gm sp - Spectator gamemode
+    /gmc or /gm1 or /gm c or /gamemode 1 - Creative gamemode /gms or /gm0 or /gm s or /gamemode 0 - Survival gamemode /gma or /gm2 /gm a or /gamemode 2 - Adventure gamemode /gmsp or /gm3 /gm sp /gamemode 3 - Spectator gamemode

 **Spawn:**